 Giant dog breeds are basically larger-than-average canines.
 Mastiffs and Great Danes are common examples of this dog group.
 In general, dog breeds that have healthy weights of over 100 pounds fall into the giant dog breed category.
 And despite their size, most of these extra large dogs are truly gentle giants.

-The Pros and Cons of Giant Dogs
+The Pros and Cons of Giant Dog Breeds

 Potential negatives include an increased cost of food, supplies, and veterinary care.
-Some giant dogs also have large jowls, making them drool quite a lot (their owners usually carry a rag around to clean up all the drool).
+Some giant dogs also have large jowls, making them drool quite a lot.
+(Their owners usually carry a rag around to clean up all the drool.)
 In addition, many large dogs are more prone to orthopedic problems and such health issues as bloat.